Self Signing Certificates

 What is Self Signing Certificate?

-A self Signing Certificate is an identity that is signed by its own creator and in technically words, it is one signed with its own private key.
+A self Signing Certificate is an identity that is signed by its own creator and in technical words, it is one signed with its own private key.
 These certificates are considered as less trustworthy and can be revoked.

-When Self Signed Certificates should used
+When Self Signed Certificates should be used?

 - For something that is less-risk than a bank they should be allowed to self-sign